 At receipt of the shipment

-At the delivery, the consignee who notice evidence of transport accident must make details remarks on the packing list to keep the insurance company futur opportunities of recovery.
+At the delivery, the consignee who notices evidence of a transport accident must make detailed remarks on the packing list to keep the insurance company future opportunities of recovery.

 Confirm those remarks to the carrier:

 Sea transport: send written remarks to the carrier no later than the time of delivery.
 Not visible damages: within 3 days after delivery.